 As required by federal legislation, Seattle University has a policy on the rights of students to privacy of their educational records and access to the information on file.
-This policy is published annually in the student newspaper.
 Student directory information will be published by the University unless a student requests in writing that it not be released.
 Such requests must be filed with the Registrar by the fifth day of any term.
-Records policy includes the right of the University to place a hold against the transcript of a student with a financial obligation and to deny re-registration until all debts owed the University have been paid.
+Records policy includes the right of the University to place a hold against the transcript of a student with a financial obligation and to deny reregistration until all debts owed the University have been paid.
 The full policy statement including right of appeal may be obtained from the Registrar.